 Start bullet journaling

 Bullet journaling has been all the hype for a couple years now, but you might be hesitant to try it out.
 After all, you’ve got your planner and lists to keep you organized.
 But, bullet journaling is so much more than that, and can really improve your well being.
-Keep your notes, journal entries, to-dos, appointments, lists and random thoughts all in one place.
+Keep your notes, journal entries, to-dos, appointments, lists, and random thoughts all in one place.
 Plus, with all of the tapes, stickers, and markers for bullet journaling, it will help your creativity as well!

 Learn something new

 You may be done with school, but that doesn’t mean the learning has to (or should) stop.
 Studies have shown that successful people devote their time to being lifelong learners.
 Building space in your busy life to improve a skill, learn a new trade or enlighten yourself on a new concept is crucial to your health and wellbeing.
 These online classes will introduce you to a new idea and can be used as a catalyst to jumpstart your creativity.
-Not into those?
-Try these options instead!

 There is scientific research proving that we can not multitask.
 Our productivity decreases, we make more mistakes and our creative output is lowered.
 Not only that but believing you’re good at multitasking is actually just an illusion.
 In reality, we are bad at ignoring distractions and as a rationalization, we convince ourselves that multitasking is increasing our productivity.
-Instead of switching back and forth between tasks, block of sections of time to focus on only one task.
+Instead of switching back and forth between tasks, block off sections of time to focus on only one task.
 Remove distractions, such as texts, phone calls, and email and practice monotasking.
 You will be amazed at how much more efficient you become while increasing the quality of your work.

 One of the best ways to increase your awareness is to write down three things you are grateful for each morning.
-Consider your life thoughtfully, and jot down the things that you are appreciative that day.
+Consider your life thoughtfully, and jot down the things that you are appreciative of that day.
 This will help you keep your perspective on the positive throughout your day.